Acacia eremaea

 Acacia eremaea is a species of flowering plant in the family Fabaceae and is endemic to the west of Western Australia.
-It is a dense shrub or tree with ribbed, terete branchlets, erected, narrowly elliptic to elliptic phyllodes, spherical heads of golden yellow flowers, and linear, leathery pods strongly raised over the seeds.
+It is a dense shrub or tree with ribbed, terete branchlets, erect, narrowly elliptic to elliptic phyllodes, spherical heads of golden yellow flowers, and linear, leathery pods strongly raised over the seeds.

 Description

 Acacia eremaea is a dense shrub or tree that typically grows to a height of 1.2–4 m and has rough, deeply fissured bark and terete, ribbed branchlets.
-Its phyllodes are narrowly elliptic to elliptic, straight to shallowly curved, sharply pointed, 60–120 mm long and 6–17 mm wide.
+Its phyllodes are erect, narrowly elliptic to elliptic, straight to shallowly curved, sharply pointed, 60–120 mm long and 6–17 mm wide.
 There are closely parallel veins, of which about three are typically slightly raised.
 The flowers are borne in two to four spherical heads in axils on hairy peduncles 5–17 mm long.
 Each head is 5.5–7.5 mm in diameter with 54 to 85 golden yellow flowers.
 Flowering occurs from July to October and the pods are leathery, linear, straight to slightly curved, up to 90 mm long, 5–7 mm wide and strongly raised over the seeds.
 The seeds are egg-shaped, 5–6 mm long, glossy brown, the aril not prominent.